Ashok7890-reddy/Ashok7890-reddy/README.md

 - 👋 Hi, I’m @Ashok7890-reddy
-- 👀 I’m interested in Python , Data Science
+- 👀 I’m interested in Python , Ai & ML
 - 🌱 I’m currently Exploring Machine learning libraries - YoloV's and
 - 💞️ I’m looking to collaborate on ML & Data Science
 - 📫 How to reach me @8008951947